me-and/cygwin-install-action/README.md

 -------

-If you're likely to do regular builds, you might want to store the packages locally rather than needing to download them from the Cygwin mirrors on every build.
+If you're likely to do regular builds, you might want to store the packages on GitHub's servers rather than needing to download them from the Cygwin mirrors on every build.
+This is generally quicker, as data transfer from GitHub's cache server to GitHub hosted runners seems to be quicker than downloading from the Cygwin mirrors.
 Set `cache` to `enabled` and the action will use [GitHub's dependency caching][0] to store downloaded package files between runs.

 [0]: https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows